-This “Questions and Answers” describes the importance of childhood immunizations and lists resources for readers who want to explore the topic further.
+This Q&A describes the importance of childhood immunizations and lists resources for readers who want to explore the topic further.

 Why should my child be immunized?

-A baby will acquire antibodies to some diseases from his mother’s body before birth and from her milk as long as he is breastfed.
-But he is still vulnerable to many infections, and the passive immunity from his mother disappears quickly.
+Babies will acquire antibodies to some diseases from their mother’s body before birth and from breastmilk as long as they are breastfed.
+However, they are still vulnerable to many infections, and the immunity they receive from their mother disappears quickly.

-Although the chances of a child coming into contact with one of these diseases has decreased because of vaccinations, the viruses and bacteria still exist and can be carried quickly in our mobile society.
-Every year in the United States, there are outbreaks of some of these diseases; these diseases can spread easily among children or adults who have not been immunized.
+Although the chances of a child coming into contact with many diseases has decreased because of vaccinations, viruses and bacteria still exist and can be carried quickly in our mobile society.
+Every year in the United States, there are outbreaks of some diseases; these diseases can spread easily among children or adults who have not been immunized.

 In addition to protecting the individual child, high vaccination rates protect communities by slowing or stopping the spread of disease.
 Stopping the spread of disease helps protect those who cannot be vaccinated because they are too young, too old, or too sick.
-A high vaccination rate in the community also helps prevent birth defects that may be caused when a pregnant woman is infected.
+A high vaccination rate in the community also helps prevent congenital disorders, also known as birth defects, that may be caused when a pregnant woman is infected.

 How do immunizations prevent illness?